video

 56 metres.

-And the third builder measured the third section to be 3,890 millimetres.
+A second builder measured the second section to be 245 centimetres, and a third builder measured the third section to be 3,890 millimetres.

 Now the owner of the house wants the length of the house in metres.

 So what do you think the builders need to do?
-Well, hopefully you've spotted, they need to convert all their units into metres.
+Well, hopefully, you've spotted, they need to convert all their units into metres.

 The second builder needs to recognise 245 centimetres is 2.

-And the third builder needs to recognise 3,890 millimetres is 3.
+45 metres, and the third builder needs to recognise 3,890 millimetres is 3.

 89 metres.